spidernet-io/spiderpool/docs/usage/reserved-ip.md

 Unlike configuring field `excluedIPs` in SpiderIPPool CR, creating a SpiderReservedIP CR is really a way to define the global reserved IP address rules of a cluster.
 The IP addresses defined in ReservedIP cannot be used by any Pod in the cluster, regardless of whether some IPPools have inadvertently defined them.
 More details refer to [definition of SpiderReservedIP](https://github.com/spidernet-io/spiderpool/blob/main/docs/concepts/spiderreservedip.md).

-### Setup Spiderpool
+### Set up Spiderpool

-If you have not deployed Spiderpool yet, follow the guide [installation](https://github.com/spidernet-io/spiderpool/blob/main/docs/usage/install.md) for instructions on how to deploy and simply configure Spiderpool.
+If you have not deployed Spiderpool yet, follow the guide [installation](https://github.com/spidernet-io/spiderpool/blob/main/docs/usage/install.md) for instructions on how to deploy and easily configure Spiderpool.

 ### Get Started